happypeter/edocs/soho.md

   - DIY the poster with markers
     - featuring Github or Google, wikipedia
   - DIY the frame with cardboard
-- dish rack
-  - a bamboo one, for 5 plates
-- dishes/plates
-  - requirements: buy white ones: no textures, least curves
-  - solution: IKEA Oftast
 - hide things to give a clean look from living room
   - build a tmp wall with my big white boxes, and hide things behind it
   - save thing behind the really wall